OPR-group-BNITM/vimop/README.md

 One can also filter for specific species or groups of viruses.
 Only reads that map to the given targets are then used in the following assembly step.
 An arbitrary number of filters can be used.
-The filters themselves are part of the reference data base and the respective names defined in the data base configs.
+The filters themselves are part of the reference database and the respective names defined in the database configs.
 This command `--targets "MARV,EBOV,FILO"` would activate filters for Marburg virus, Ebola and the Filo-virus family.

-In our default data base there are filters for individual virus species and for virus families.
+In our default database there are filters for individual virus species and for virus families.
 They are listed in the following:

 | Virus                                           | Abbreviation | TaxId     |